-Gap in 2015 (points) Annual Decline in Gap Needed for Indonesia to be in the 75 th Percentile (points) Increase in Education Sector Performance Needed (%)
+Gap in 2015 esia to be i in Gap Need In the 75 th Pe Dints) crease in Ed Performanc

 (points) 5 years 10 years 15 years 20 years 5 years 10 years 15 years 20 years

 (1) (2) (3) (4) (5) (6) (7) (8) (9)

 Math 114 23 11 8 6 455.0 177.5 85.0 38.7

 Reading 97 19 10 6 5 595.6 247.8 131.9 73.9

-Such improvement demand is very challenging for an education system.
-Education has received a significant increase in investments over the past decade but have only improved marginally.
-Since investments have reached 20 per cent of government expenditure, as shown in Figure 1, the
+Such an improvement demand is very challenging for an education system.
+Education has received a significant increase in investments over the past decade but outcomes have only improved marginally.
+Since investments have reached 20% of government expenditure, as shown in Figure 1, the government may not be able to afford further significant increases.
+The only way to improve skills is, therefore, by improving the productivity of the education system.
+It must achieve more with the same level of investment.

-Before moving to the next section, we note that children from low socioeconomic status households perform much worse than children from high socioeconomic status, and in numeracy, the gap has not narrowed (Al-Samarrai and Cerdan-Infantes 2013).
-Therefore, while the enrollment gap between children from poor and rich households has narrowed, as we mention in the previous section, the condition is less encouraging in terms of numeracy.
+Before moving to the next section, we note that children from low socioeconomic status households perform much worse than children from high socioeconomic status, and in numeracy, the gap has not narrowed (Al-Samarrai and Cerdan-Infantes, 2013).
+While the enrollment gap between children from poor and rich households has narrowed, as noted in the previous section, the condition is less encouraging in terms of numeracy.
 This may indicate that children from poor households are enrolling in inferior schools.

 In the next section, we discuss education policies that the Yudhoyono and Widodo governments have enacted.
-The reason for focusing on both presidencies is because the effect of education policies on learning outcomes tend to materialize in the long run, if at all.
+The reason for focusing on both presidencies is because the effect of education policies on learning outcomes tend to materialize over the long term, if at all.
 For the policies that have been evaluated, we provide the impact estimates.
-For those that are relatively new and not have been evaluated, we provide a discussion of their potential impacts, especially whether they have the potential to significantly improve the productivity of the education system.
+For those that are relatively new and have not been evaluated, we provide a discussion of their potential impacts, especially whether they have the potential to significantly improve the productivity of the education system.